oracle-livelabs/apex/apex-professional-hol17/implementing-security-inapp.md

     ![Define Authentication](images/auth-create.png " ")

+## Task 3: Enable Multiple Authentication in Online Shopping Application

+1. In your **Online Shopping Application**

 ## Summary

 You now know how to create a Social Sign-in authentication scheme to enable Google Authentication.
 You may now **proceed to the next lab**.